slatedb/slatedb-website/docs/introduction.md

 :::note

-On-disk caching, snapshot isolation, and transactions are planned but not yet implemented.
+Snapshot isolation and transactions are planned but not yet implemented.

 :::